 Deviation has been designed for ultimate configurability.
 All model and transmitter configuration is controlled through text files which the firmware (or user) can read and write.
-It is easy to know exactly what is configured, as well as to modify the configuration either through the transmitter or with a text editor.
 The main screen is very customizable; any mix of inputs, switches, channel data, or timers can be displayed, and configured per-model.